 Below are some research methodologies currently used to inform the development, training and testing of automated and intelligent decision support systems (IDSS).

 (aka generative and evaluative)

-- Formative explores requirements and context
+- Formative explores and defines requirements and context

 - Formative research typically gives way to summative as development progresses and there’s something to test